u8-Salem/porymon-outdated-/README.md

     - please not that you destination folder might be named differently.
 Please use whatever your root directory.
 It is the one that contains the makefile.
     - os specific path separators matter! use the correct one.
 - Create a new folder and name it after your new pokemon.
-- Copy the `pokemon_data.json` from the `examples` folder into your newly created folder and fill out all the information inside of it.
+- Copy the `pokemon_data.json` from the example folder `potato` into your newly created folder and fill out all the information inside of it.
     - most of these things should be self explanatory, however make sure to use the proper macros or literals where ever necessary.
     - E.g. to assign the move "Growl" to a movepool use either `MOVE_GROWL` or `45`.
 I advice to use the macros however.
 - Move the assets for front pic, back pic, icon and footprints into the same folder and name them as follows: